User Tools

 A few rules are enforced at front and back ends' levels.

-• On the front end side, a network socket cannot be connected to both a remote network socket and a connectable CI.
+• A network socket cannot be connected to both a remote network socket and a connectable CI.

 • The front end network socket and the back end one cannot be the same.